Hamas Officials Report 9,500 Missing Under Rubble as Ceasefire Begins, Exposing Months of Viral Misinformation

 Hamas data reveals true scale after fabricated "Harvard study" spread false 400,000 missing claim worldwide

-As the hostage release deal between Israel and Hamas is about to take effect, brokered by President Trump, new data from Hamas-controlled Gaza Civil Defense Agency reveals approximately 9,500 Palestinians remain missing under rubble across the territory.
+As the hostage release deal between Israel and Hamas is about to take effect, brokered by President Trump, new data from Hamas-controlled Gaza Civil Defense Agency claims that approximately 9,500 Palestinians remain missing under rubble across the territory.
 This figure stands in stark contrast to the viral misinformation that spread throughout the war, falsely claiming hundreds of thousands of Palestinians had “disappeared.”

 The Harvard Study Misinterpretation